rafomiya/square-two/README.md

 ## `Procfile`:

 ​	The next step is to create a `Procfile` on the root directory of our project.
-This file will instruct Heroku on how to start the application.
+This file, that has no extension, will instruct Heroku on how to start the application.
 To do so, create the file and write the following:

 ​	```web: vendor/bin/heroku-php-apache2```